- 17 Mar 2022

 There are different ways of creating a new loan account in Mambu.
 You can either:

-Offset for first Instalment due date
+Offset of the first installment due date

 The offset limits are set at the product level and the validation will be done when you set the first repayment date either when creating the account or when disbursing it.